-- Catalog process in Spring/Summer: Confirm or adjust pre-requisites and course description with Academic Operations/Registrar - Annual Course Planning Process: Confirm course schedule commitment with SADFR - Well before the course begins: - Confirm section days/times, and lab days/times (if appropriate) and special instructions, including needing combined midterms - Provide and later confirm teaching support request well in advance in response to request from Academic Operations (Kelly Brown) - Write Introduction Video Script and submit to instructional technologist to arrange to either do the recording in the studio or to edit if instructor records video on own - Three weeks before course begins: - Prepare Blackboard Site and Syllabus following provided templates- post 2 weeks in advance, but no later than 1 week in advance - Request out of class time such as review sessions, non-standard make-up days, midterm exams) - For required courses: Coordinate with Faculty Director or Director of Strategic Projects (Meredith Bircher) about assignments, exams, and office hours; For MSMA/MSBA enter this information into the blackboard calendar if not a BB assignment/test. - For courses with AOL Demonstration: Plan for assessment of learning - During the term: - Maintain required contact hours, office hours (2 hour per week) - Report any classroom IT issues to help desk - Report professionalism issues to Student Dean (Dennis Prouxl) - Report academic integrity issues to AIC Chair (David Oliveiri) or by completing Instructor Resolution form - Report concerning trends or issues that might be relevant to later or concurrent instructors to SADEI and SADFR or Faculty Director - Confirm plans to offer exam and check the exam schedule when posted to ensure it will work (sent from Academic Operations/Registrar) - Confirm proctors plan will work with your exam approach that is sent from Academic Operations (Jon Ramsey) - For required courses: Coordinate with relevant program teaching team - On course completion: - Submit grades following grading curve for course by the deadline through UR Student - For courses with AOL Demonstration: Provide AOL information to Director of Strategic Projects (Meredith Bircher) using Blackboard - Course reflection: Reflect on ways to adjust and improve course for next time - After course evals are available:
+- Catalog process in spring/summer: Confirm or adjust pre-requisites and course description with Academic Operations/Registrar - Annual course planning process: confirm course schedule commitment with SADFR - Well before the course begins: - Confirm section days/times, and lab days/times (if applicable) and special instructions, including needing combined midterms - Provide, and later confirm, teaching support request well in advance, in response to request from Academic Operations (Kelly Brown) - If creating an introductory video for the course, contact Meredith Bircher for instructions on creating a video and best practices.
+Three weeks before course begins: - Prepare Blackboard site and syllabus following provided templates- post 2 weeks in advance, but no later than 1 week in advance - Request out of class time such as review sessions, non-standard make-up days, midterm exams - For required courses: coordinate with Faculty Director or the Academic Operations (Jon Ramsey) about assignments, exams, and office hours; for MSMA/MSBA/MSAIB enter this information into the blackboard calendar if not a BB assignment/test. - For courses with AoL demonstration (as indicated in the curriculum map for the program): plan for assessment of learning.
+Meredith Bircher will reach out with details. - During the term: - Maintain required contact hours, office hours (2 hour per week) - Report any classroom IT issues to help desk - Report professionalism issues to Student Dean (Dennis Prouxl) - Report suspected academic integrity infractions to AIC Chair (David Oliveiri) or by completing Instructor Resolution form.
+Information can be found in the Academic Integrity Policy in the Simon Student Handbook.Report concerning trends or issues that might be relevant to later or concurrent instructors to SADEI and SADFR or Faculty Director of the relevant programConfirm plans to offer exam and check the exam schedule when posted to ensure it will work (sent from Academic Operations/Registrar) - Confirm proctors plan will work with your exam approach that is sent from Academic Operations (Jon Ramsey) - For required courses: Coordinate with relevant program teaching team - On course completion: - Submit grades following grading curve, for course by the deadline through UR Student.
+If need an exception to the grading curve, request one from SADFR

-• Reflect on course evals; write brief summary of reflection laying out any possible changes.
+- For courses with AOL Demonstration: Provide AOL information to Director of Strategic Projects (Meredith Bircher) using Blackboard or AEFIS spreadsheet (for project courses) - o Course reflection: Reflect on ways to adjust and improve course for next time - After course evals are available: - Reflect on course evals; write brief summary of reflection laying out any possible changes.
 Address concerns in course evals.
-Connect with SADFR and/or SADEI if either you have questions, or they seek you out.
+Connect with SADFR and/or SADEI if either you have questions or they seek you out.